 Under the Commonwealth Dedicated Revenue Statutes, the Virginia Comptroller is required to (i) establish a non-reverting WMATA capital fund consisting of non-restricted and restricted accounts; (ii) accumulate revenues from a variety of tax sources and transportation funds, calculated to generate an aggregate of approximately \$154.5 million of revenues, into such WMATA capital fund; and (iii) disburse such funds to the Authority on a monthly basis solely and exclusively for capital improvements.
-See "SOURCES OF PAYMENT OF THE SERIES 2021A BONDS - Dedicated Capital Funding Revenues - Commonwealth of Virginia."
-The Authority may use only the non-restricted portion of the funds for the payment of or security for debt service on bonds or any other indebtedness related to the Authority's capital programs, including the Series 2021A BONDS - Dedicated Funding Grant Agreement.
-See "SOURCES OF PAYMENT OF THE SERIES 2021A BONDS - Dedicated Capital Funding Revenues - Commonwealth Dedicated Funding Revenues - Commonwealth Dedicated Funding Grant Agreement.
-See "SOURCES OF PAYMENT OF THE SERIES 2021A BONDS - Dedicated Capital Funding Revenues - Commonwealth Dedicated Funding Grant Agreement.
-See "SOURCES OF PAYMENT OF THE SERIES 2021A BONDS - Dedicated Capital Funding Revenues - Commonwealth of Virginia," "CERTAIN INVESTMENT CONSIDERATIONS," and "CAPITAL IMPROVEMENT PROGRAM."
+See "SOURCES OF PAYMENT OF THE SERIES 2023A BONDS - Dedicated Capital Funding Revenues - Commonwealth of Virginia."
+The Authority may use only the non-restricted portion of the funds for the payment of or security for debt service on bonds or any other indebtedness related to the Authority's capital programs, including the Series 2023A Bonds, subject to certain terms and conditions more fully detailed in the Commonwealth Dedicated Funding Grant Agreement.
+See "SOURCES OF PAYMENT OF THE SERIES 2023A BONDS - Dedicated Capital Funding Revenues - Commonwealth of Virginia," "CERTAIN INVESTMENT CONSIDERATIONS," and "CAPITAL IMPROVEMENT PROGRAM."